 In the overall management of females with amenorrhea, remembering the most likely causes that may present in an outpatient setting is helpful.
 The following information is a guide to managing the most common causes.

 Although the differential diagnosis for amenorrhea is broad, most patients who present in an outpatient setting with primary or secondary amenorrhea have 1 of 5 common medical problems: PCOS, hypothalamic amenorrhea, hyperprolactinemia, ovarian failure, or thyroid dysfunction.

-PCOS is characterized by oligomenorrhea or amenorrhea, an excess androgen hormone environment, and polycystic-appearing ovaries on ultrasonography.
+PCOS is characterized by oligomenorrhea or amenorrhea, an excess androgen hormone environment (either clinically or biochemically detected), and polycystic-appearing ovaries on ultrasonography.
 A high body mass index (BMI) and insulin resistance also play an important role in the pathogenesis of PCO syndrome.
 Women with PCO syndrome have lifelong increased risks of developing adult-onset diabetes mellitus, hypertension, lipid disorders, hypothyroidism, and endometrial cancer.